 After playing so many different faces of evil, was it easy for you to keep Olaf on set and not bring him home to your family?

-Well, the family is in New York and I was in Vancouver.
-So it was more complicated to be face-timing with my kids, looking like the horrible monster of a man, wishing them good night and sweet dreams.
+The family is in New York and I was in Vancouver, so it was more complicated to be face-timing with my kids, looking like the horrible monster of a man while wishing them good night and sweet dreams.
 It was its own dynamic.
 But no, I love it.
 I mean, I am 43 and I have been doing this since I was 13.
-So I have been around the block as an actor a few times.
-When you get the chance to be this Machavelian it is a great gift.
+I’ve been around the block as an actor a few times; it’s a great gift when you get the chance to be this Machiavellian.

 The character is very theatrical.
 Was it difficult to keep a straight face?
 Did you often break character?

 All the time!
-That is the joy of filming it: You can try ridiculous things and there is no audience there.
-Olaf has a lot of monologue.
-He loves to hear himself talk and pontificate.
-So there was a lot written where I would be having some disturbing visions about their futures while I am eating a cup cake.
-So my mouth would be full of cake and I’d be spitting out food, while I was trying to deliver these lines - which you have to do seriously even though you know there is food all over your face.
+That is the joy of filming it – you can try ridiculous things and there’s no audience there.
+Olaf has a lot of monologues.
+He loves to hear himself talk and pontificate, so there was a lot written where I would be having some disturbing visions about their futures while I am eating a cup cake.
+My mouth would be full of cake and I’d be spitting out food while I was trying to deliver these lines – you have to do it seriously even though you know there’s food all over your face.

-I think they are a bit too young.
+I think they’re a bit too young.
 They watched the first two episodes and got a kick out of it.
 But they had been on set, so they knew the actors and they had seen the locations.
 I was interested in knowing what they found funny, whether they laughed at seeing someone slapped around the face or whether they would be traumatised by it.
-And it sort of landed in the middle, which is appropriate I think.
+It sort of landed in the middle, which is appropriate, I think.

 This was pitched as Netflix’s first four quadrant show.

 Which means it is sort of like Jurassic Park.
 They want kids to be able to enjoy Jurassic Park as well as adults.
 I like the Jim Henson way of thinking, of creating content that can play at different levels.
-So there is a lot of verbal wit that would go over the heads of kids, but adults would still be able to pick up on.
-My favourite demographic hopefully is the Comic Con world – Dr. Horrible kind of fans – I feel like they are going to take to this.
+There’s a lot of verbal wit that would go over the heads of kids, but adults would still be able to pick up on.
+My favourite demographic hopefully is the Comic Con world – Dr Horrible kind of fans – I feel like they’re going to take to this.

-What is the most important lesson you have learned in life so far?
+What’s the most important life lesson you’ve learned so far?

 Never stop challenging yourself.
 Never stop learning.
 The people I have become least interested in are the ones that have declared themselves unavailable to change.
-It is easy for me to say that as an actor, because my profession is taking on new roles and challenging myself.
-And I try to choose roles which involve me doing something that I have never done before.
+It’s easy for me to say that as an actor, because my profession is taking on new roles and challenging myself.
+I try to choose roles which involve me doing something that I’ve never done before.
 I don’t like the uncomfortable feeling of potential failure, but I value that from it you learn, whether you succeed or fail.

-Yes, expand your comfort zone and always learn.
-That is why everyone should travel a lot, to see other ways of existence and value them as real and legitimate instead of thinking that the way you live is the right way to live.
-And that is a lesson, certainly with 6-year-old kids, that I try to impart on them.
+Yes – it’s good to expand your comfort zone and always learn.
+That’s why everyone should travel a lot, to see other ways of existence and value them as real and legitimate instead of thinking that the way you live is the right way to live.
+That’s a lesson that I try to impart on kids.

 When did you discover your talent for entertaining people?

 I was always the little kid that didn’t mind singing, even when I was in a small town in New Mexico, when all the boys were playing sports.
-Most teenage boys are embarrassed to sing soprano, because it means that they are not the tough kid.
+Most teenage boys are embarrassed to sing soprano because it means that they’re not the tough kid.
 But I didn’t mind.
 I sang in the school plays and I sang in an adult church choir.
-I sang the Hallelujah chorus – that was a little weird.
-A ten year old kid singing the high soprano part.
-I was not rattled by that.
-I think because of that I was performing early, early on.
+I sang the Hallelujah chorus – a 10-year-old kid singing the high soprano part was a little weird, but I wasn’t rattled by it.
+I think because of that I was performing early on.

 The role of Barney in How I Met Your Mother was a huge success.
-He is a very beloved character.
-Is it difficult to get rid of him and move on in your career?
+Has it been difficult to get rid of him and move on from him in your career?